 - Cover and transfer to the oven.
-Bake for two and a half hours, turning the pork half way through the cooking time.
-Uncover and cook for a further thirty minutes or until the pork is easily splinted with a fork.
+Bake for 2.5 hours, turning the pork half way through the cooking time.
+Uncover and cook for a further 30 minutes or until the pork is easily splinted with a fork.

 - Take the pork out and tear at the meat with two forks until it’s all shredded.
 Discard any fatty bits, they’re not too nice to eat!

 - Return the shredded pork to the pan juices and stir through, squashing any garlic bits along the way and picking out the tiny thyme twigs if you think they’ll freak the kids out.

 Serve the pork however you see fit – as I mentioned earlier, we like it Vietnamese Banh Mi style with mini tortillas and salad for a deliciously fresh, light meal.
 We use coriander, red cabbage, avocado, lime, grilled corn and baby cos lettuce, but you can use whatever you and your fam fancy!

 - Typically, pulled pork is always best when cooked using a boneless shoulder roast.
 Having said that, I couldn’t get my hands on one.
 Opting for a forequarter cut instead, it just meant I’d have to fish a few large bones out when it came time to shred.

 - If using an electric slow cooker, cook on High for six hours, or until the pork is cooked through and falling off the bone.

 - This recipe serves about six people and full recipe credit goes to one of my favourite Aussie chefs, Donna Hay.